Savannah Bachelorette Party Planner, Decor & Insider Guide

 Sunday (brunch + wrap):

-30A bachelorette pool setup with pink and glittery floaties overlooking the water
+Savannah bachelorette pool setup with pink and glittery floaties

 Fast Savannah Bachelorette FAQs